 Your job duties, favorite activities, and habits can also contribute to heel pain.
 Some jobs that put you at risk require lots of standing, and certain shoe fits are more conducive to heel pain than others.

 What Are Some of the Most Common Causes of Heel Pain?

 Heel pain can come from a whole-body (systemic) disease like arthritis, but more often than not, localized heel pain comes from an injury or condition only affecting the foot.
 Annapolis Foot & Ankle Center evaluates you for some of the most typical causes and can diagnose the not-so-common ones.

 The leading causes of heel pain are:

 Other steps to relieve heel pain include wearing supportive shoes that fit comfortably and stretching before and after exercises that place pressure on your feet.
-If nonsurgical treatments fail to provide relief, Annapolis Foot and Ankle Center might recommend heel surgery.
+If nonsurgical treatments fail to provide relief, our podiatrists might recommend heel surgery.

 Trust Our Annapolis Podiatrists to Resolve Your Heel Pain

 With over 30 years of providing foot and ankle care in Central Maryland, our board-certified surgeons are committed to finding the least-invasive solution to your heel pain but are prepared to provide whatever care is necessary to resolve your pain.

 Whether you see us in our office in Annapolis, Stevensville, or Glen Burnie, you will have access to our full range of treatments and therapies.
 Schedule your evaluation at the nearest Annapolis Foot & Ankle Center location today.